rvtovar/Heart_Disease/README.md

 # Heart Disease Prediction

-## An analysis of various medical features related to heart disease to determine Heart Disease
+## An analysis of various medical features and how they relate to Heart Disease

 ### Rose Tovar